Cannibalism in popular culture: Inspired by actual events

+In the first season of the TV show The Terror (2018), as in the novel it is based on, some characters eat others to survive in the Arctic, as part of a fictionalized retelling of Franklin's lost expedition.

-Cannibalism during famines has also been repeatedly reported throughout China's long history, including during the large-scale famine that resulted from the Great Leap Forward (1958–1962).
+Cannibalism during famines has been repeatedly reported throughout China's long history, including during the large-scale famine that resulted from the Great Leap Forward (1958–1962).
 This traumatic experience has been interpreted as inspiration for Yu Hua's short story "Classical Love" (1988).
 The story is set in Imperial China and tells how, during a severe famine, a man sells his wife and their ten-year-old daughter to a butcher who then kills them in order to sell their flesh.
 Another woman is dismembered alive in the back room of a tavern for the benefit of the customers who are served parts of her roasted leg.
 Oral accounts and folktales describing how "the flesh of young women and children" was sold at meat markets and inns and how naked women were "butchered for food" by innkeepers who had bought them did indeed circulate during the Northern Chinese Famine of 1876–1879 and various earlier famines, serving as inspiration for the story.
 But while these historical accounts sometimes motivated such acts as voluntary self-sacrifices of "filial" women who gave their lives to earn money for the survival of their parents or parents-in-law, Yu Hua depicts "the inexplicable cruelty and sheer horror" of such acts without any moral palliation.